brokosz/NotePlan_Themes/readme.md

 ## Installing new scripts

 To install a new theme, simply download the .json file, open NotePlan 3 Preferences > Themes, and choose `Import Theme...`.
-Custom themes are listed below the default built in themes.
+Custom themes are listed below the default built-in themes.

 ## Contributing